 Can I be full-time and part-time in the same year?

 Yes!
-If you were, for example, taking 1.5 courses in the fall and 3.0 courses in the winter, you would submit two applications—one for Part-Time OSAP and one for Full-Time OSAP.
-If you have questions about the process, be sure to let us know.
+If you were, for example, taking one or two courses in the fall and three or more courses in the winter (two or more if you have a permanent disability), you would submit two applications—one for part-time OSAP and one for full-time OSAP.
+If you have questions about the process, be sure to contact our office.

 How to Apply for Part-Time OSAP

-We recommend submitting your OSAP application, external link, opens in new window and all required documents at least two months before you begin your studies.
+We recommend submitting your OSAP application and all required documents at least two months before you begin your studies.
 This will ensure your OSAP is processed and ready to go for the start of term.

-For final application and document submission deadlines, check out the Important Dates page.
+For final application and document submission deadlines, check out the Important Dates and Deadlines page.

 Important: Students must re-apply for part-time OSAP each term (i.e. fall, winter, and spring/summer each require their own application).